 MJHS Hospice, Inpatient Unit at Boro Park Center for Rehabilitation and Healthcare (Brooklyn)

 Specifically tailored to meet the needs of hospice patients requiring acute symptom management, MJHS Hospice has a 12-bed inpatient unit directly across the street from Maimonides Medical Center in the heart of Brooklyn.
 The Inpatient Unit provides high-quality, 24-hour care in a family friendly environment.

-MJHS Hospice, Inpatient Unit at Beth Israel Medical Center (Manhattan)
+MJHS Hospice, Inpatient Unit at Mount Sinai Beth Israel (Manhattan)

-For patients in need of inpatient hospice care, our 20-bed inpatient unit at Beth Israel Medical Center in Manhattan is the ideal choice.
-The Hospice Inpatient Unit is run through a partnership between MJHS Hospice and Beth Israel’s Department of Pain Medicine and Palliative Care, which provides access to world-renowned doctors.
+For patients in need of inpatient hospice care, our 20-bed inpatient unit at Mount Sinai Beth Israel in Manhattan is the ideal choice.
+The Hospice Inpatient Unit is run through a partnership between MJHS Hospice and Mount Sinai Beth Israel’s Department of Pain Medicine and Palliative Care, which provides access to world-renowned doctors.
 For more information call us at 1-800-HOSPICE.

 Hospitals across Greater New York

-MJHS Hospice also provides hospice services at all four Continuum Health Partners hospitals (Beth Israel, St. Luke’s, Roosevelt and Kings Highway) and at assisted living facilities across the Greater New York area.
+MJHS Hospice also provides hospice services at all four Continuum Health Partners hospitals (Mount Sinai Beth Israel, St. Luke’s, Roosevelt and Kings Highway) and at assisted living facilities across the Greater New York area.

 Building for the Future

 Sixteen Lights, the MJHS campaign to build New York’s most innovative hospice residences, will bring hospice care into the 21st Century.
 The centerpiece, which broke ground in September 2012, will be the new 16-suite inpatient residence at our Menorah campus on the ocean in Manhattan Beach.
 It will be the first inpatient hospice residence in New York City to accept children as well as adults.